 In external sync mode, no sync character is required by the receiver.
-During operation in the COP modes, the MPSC2 receiver is in one of two phases: (1) Sync Hunt Phase or (2) Data Phase.
-The receiver automatically enters Sync Hunt Phase when it is enabled (CR3, D_0).
+During operation in the COP modes, the MPSC receiver is in one of two phases: (1) Sync Hunt Phase or (2) Data Phase.
+The receiver automatically enters Sync Hunt Phase when it is enabled (CR3, $D_0$ ).

 In monosync mode, the incoming data stream passes through and is compared to the sync character in CR7.
 When a match is found, the receiver switches to Data Phase and begins to pass data to the shift register.
-If you determine at any time that synchronization has been lost, you may re-enter the Sync Hunt Phase by setting the Enter Hunt Phase bit (D4) in CR3.
+If you determine at any time that synchronization has been lost, you may re-enter the Sync Hunt Phase by setting the Enter Hunt Phase bit ( $D_4$ ) in CR3.
 When the Hunt Phase is entered or left, the External/Status Change flag is set.
-When SR0 D4 (Sync/Hunt) = one, it indicates that the receiver is in Hunt Phase.
+When SR0 $D_4$ (Sync/Hunt) = one, it indicates that the receiver is in Hunt Phase.

 Operation is similar in bisync mode, however, when a match is found, CR6 is also checked against the shift register contents and the Hunt Phase is left only if the bytes match.
 In both monosync and bisync modes, the SYNC pin is used as an output which goes momentarily low any time a sync pattern is detected whether the receiver is in Hunt or Data Phase.
 See Figure G-2.3 for a detailed timing diagram.
-You can inhibit the transfer of sync characters to the data register by setting the Sync Char Load Inhibit bit (CR3, D_1).
-Since the CRC calculation on sync is not inhibited by this bit, you should use it only to strip leading sync characters from a message if you are using CRC Block Check.